theblacksmith/giix-haml/README.markdown

 For more information see the gii documentation at "http://www.yiiframework.com/doc/api/GiiModule":http://www.yiiframework.com/doc/api/GiiModule.

-Additionaly, you may remove the entire 'giix-core' directory and generator configuration (step 2 above) when releasing your Web application for improved security.
+Additionaly, you may remove the entire 'giix.core' directory and generator configuration (step 2 above) when releasing your Web application for improved security.